+The results of the experiment are in agreement with the analytical calculations.
+The sum of two vectors and the angle between them can be calculated using Equations 1-5.
+The equations are valid for making calculations of physical vectors such as force.

 Summary: In this experiment the vector nature of forces is examined and measured.
 Vectors are added together and the resultant magnitude and direction are found both analytically as well as experimentally.